ABH Special Interest Group (SIG) update - MS Cutting Edge Science

 Dr Tarunya Arun

-Consultant Neurologist, University Hospitals Coventry and Warwickshire NHS Trust
+Consultant neurologist, University Hospitals Coventry and Warwickshire NHS Trust

 This session is part of a series of write-ups on Cutting Edge Science for Multiple Sclerosis 2021; the conference summary for which is here.
 The conference was chaired by Dr Wallace Brownlee.